-The Company Secretary is accountable directly to the Board, through the Chair, on all matters to do with the proper functioning of the Board.
-Each Director is able to communicate with the Company Secretary and vice versa.
+The Company Secretary is accountable directly to the board, through the Chair, on all matters to do with the proper functioning of the board.

 The Company Secretary has been nominated as the person responsible for communications with the ASX.
 This role includes responsibility for ensuring compliance with the continuous disclosure requirements in the ASX Listing Rules and overseeing and co-ordinating information disclosure to the ASX, analysts, brokers, shareholders, the media and the public.